nguyen-tuan-hiep/hust-gr1/README.md

 ```

 ## 1. Data exploration
-- Plot to see and understand the dataset
+- Visualize the data distributions to understand the dataset
 - Plot the correlation and distributions between features
 ## 2. Data preprocessing
-- Data cleaning
+- Data cleaning (handle missing/null/NaN values)
-- Data scaling
+- Data scaling (normalize/standardaize the data)
-- Data encoding
+- Data encoding (convert the categorical values into numeric values)
-- Split dataset into training dataset and testing dataset
+- Data splitting (split dataset into training dataset and testing dataset)
 ## 3. Apply Machine Learning models on the dataset
 - Some Machine Learning models I use in this project:
   - Support Vector Machine Classifier